-As part of a continuous effort to increase and improve its pool of freelance translators, the Editorial Services program of the Communications Division welcomes the résumés of highly qualified translators to collaborate on translation projects covering various languages: Spanish and French principally, but also German, Portuguese, Chinese, and Japanese, amongst others.
+As part of a continuous effort to increase and improve its pool of freelance translators, the Communications and Knowledge Management Division of the International Food Policy Research Institute (IFPRI) welcomes the résumés of highly qualified translators to collaborate on the translation of a variety of English publications into diverse languages, principally Arabic, Chinese, French, and Spanish, but also German, Japanese, Portuguese, and Russian (among others).

-Because IFPRI disseminates its translated work to key audiences worldwide with a view to increasing its impact on food policies and the fight against hunger, it is crucial that our publications meet very high quality standards.
-These publications range from letters and briefs to discussion papers and entire books, covering subjects that fall within the agricultural economics and nutrition fields with varying degrees of technical content.
-We are therefore exclusively interested in translators who are highly experienced in these areas and who possess excellent writing skills in their native language as well as proficiency in English.
-We also expect the translator to be able to work occasionally on a rush basis and at short notice.
+Because IFPRI disseminates its translated work to key audiences worldwide with a view to increasing its impact on food policies and the fight against poverty and hunger, it is crucial that our publications meet very high quality and accuracy standards.
+These publications range from letters and briefs to reports and entire books, covering topics within the international development field with a special focus on agriculture, economics, nutrition, and public health, and with varying degrees of technical content.

-If interested, you may send your résumé and translation samples to Corinne Garber (firstname.lastname@example.org).
-Please note that if your qualifications meet our requirements, we will keep your information on file and will only contact you if you are selected for a particular translation project.
-No replies will be sent until then.
+If interested, please send your cover letter and résumé, together with your translation samples if available, to Corinne Garber (firstname.lastname@example.org).
+Please note that if your qualifications meet our requirements, we will keep your information on file and will only respond to your application if/when you are selected for a particular translation project.